pixelprotest/cozy-manager/README.md

 `cozy list base flux` to list all the flux models in your collection

-You can be even more granular by passing in the `--model-type` and `--model-base` flags, like here listing only the flux loras in your collection:

-`cozy list --model-type lora --model-base flux`

-to list all the models that are tagged `based` in your collection
+`cozy list tag based` to list all the models that are tagged `based` in your collection

-`cozy list tag based`

-finally you can check how much data is stored locally by doing:
+`cozy list data` finally you can check how much data is stored locally by doing:

-`cozy list data`

 ### 6. Edit Mode